 Social inspectors have conducted more than 80 inspections since the beginning of the year

-In the first two months of 2025, social inspectors conducted 87 inspections to protect the rights of socially vulnerable categories of the population, of which 62 were unscheduled, 5 were within the framework of preventive control, and 20 were at the request of the prosecutor's office.
+In two months of 2025, social inspectors conducted 87 inspections to protect the rights of socially vulnerable categories of the population, 62 of which were unplanned, 5 within the framework of preventive control, and 20 at the request of the prosecutor's office.
 According to the results of the inspection, 34 orders were issued to eliminate the identified violations, and 44 fines were imposed for approximately 11.4 million tenge.

-The following were covered by state control: akimat - 1, departments and administrations of local executive bodies - 15, state institutions - 1, hospitals, clinics - 5, kindergartens - 4, schools - 9, colleges, lyceums - 5, PCs - 10, shops - 12, cafes, restaurants, hotels - 8, shopping malls - 3, police station - 1, dentistry - 3, bus parks, bus/railway stations, airports - 6, library - 1 and others.
+Under state control: administration - 1, departments and offices of local executive bodies - 15, state institutions - 1, hospitals, clinics - 5, kindergartens - 4, schools - 9, colleges, lyceums - 5, PC - 10, shops - 12, cafes, restaurants, hotels - 8, shopping centers - 3, police station - 1, stomatology - 3, bus parks, bus/railway stations, airports - 6, library - 1 and others were included.

-For example, in the Kostanay region, based on the application of a public association of people with disabilities, an unscheduled inspection was conducted at a local store due to the fact that it was not accessible to people with disabilities.
-According to the results of the inspection, the subject was brought to administrative responsibility in the form of a fine, and an instruction was issued to eliminate the identified violations.
+For example, in Kostanay region, based on the request of the public association of people with disabilities, an unscheduled inspection of a local store was conducted due to the lack of accessibility for people with disabilities.
+According to the results of the inspection, the subject was brought to administrative responsibility in the form of a fine, as well as an order to eliminate the identified violations.

-"Recently, progress has been observed in the adaptation of social infrastructure for people with disabilities in the city of Karaganda, including in the Alikhan Bokeikhan district.
-The city is gradually becoming more accessible to people with disabilities: the infrastructure is improving, many buildings are equipped with ramps and adapted entrances.
-An example of this is the Gennady Golovkin Physical Education and Recreation Complex, where the entrance has been equipped, an elevator has been installed, as a result of which more space has been allocated for citizens with disabilities to engage in sports.
-Of course, there is still a lot of work to be done, but positive changes are already noticeable and I believe that in the future an accessible environment will become normal,” noted Sergey Kharchenko, a resident of Karaganda, a person with the second group of disabilities.
+"Recently, progress has been made in the adaptation of social infrastructure for people with disabilities in the city of Karaganda, including in Alikhan Bukeikhan district.
+The city is gradually becoming accessible for people with disabilities: the infrastructure is improving, many buildings are equipped with ramps and adapted entrances.
+An example of this is the Gennady Golovkin physical education complex, where the entrance is equipped, an elevator is installed, as a result of which citizens with disabilities have more space for sports.
+Of course, a number of works still need to be done, but positive changes are already visible and I believe that the accessible environment will become normal in the future", noted Sergey Kharchenko, a resident of Karaganda, a citizen with the second group of disabilities.

 Source : https://www.gov.kz/memleket/entities/enbek/press/news/details/953866